jwworth/til/README.md

 # TIL (Today I Learned)

-“Study hard what interests you the most in the most undisciplined, irreverent, and original manner possible.”
+Study hard what interests you the most in the most undisciplined, irreverent, and original manner possible.

 --Richard Feynman

 This is a collection of short articles about things I have learned.
 They are concepts I want to remember that don't warrant a post on my [blog](http://worth-chicago.co/).

-Most of these were published first on [Today I Learned](http://til.hashrocket.com), a project for [Hashrocket](http://hashrocket.com).
+Most were published first on [Today I Learned](http://til.hashrocket.com), a project for [Hashrocket](http://hashrocket.com).

 ### Bash